How Your Feet Impact Knee and Hip Pain

 Repetitive stress (including excess walking or running) can cause the bursa that cushions your hip to become inflamed.
 Another cause of bursitis is exercising without proper warm-ups and cool downs, which are a vital part of any program.
 You need to follow a very slow walking regimen when recovering from a bout of bursitis.
 This involves gradually increasing the frequency and length of your walks.

-As with osteoarthritis in general, the cause of hip arthritis can be genetic.
+As with osteoarthritis in general, the cause of hip or knee arthritis can be genetic.
 It can be a hereditary or a congenital problem with an improperly formed hip joint.
 Hip arthritis can also develop from an injury or trauma to the hip area, or stress from excess weight or activity.
+Seek pain relief by contacting a physician who can provide you with information regarding physical therapy to treat any affected joint.

-The problems caused by over pronation, which were discussed for knee pain, are also true for the hip joint.
+The problems caused by flat feet overpronation, which were discussed for knee pain, are also true for the hip joint.
 When the foot pronates, the leg rotates inward and the hip can become unaligned.
 This condition puts stress on the hip and on the entire leg muscles.

 How to help your knees and hips